Introduction: Achieving More with Predictable Pipeline

 Integrating Content Into a Campaign

 When thinking about a campaign you need to consider several factors.
-Ask yourself some questions — like what are your objectives and goals, what target personas will be involved, which core messages you’ll promote and on which channels will your campaign live — to hone your campaign thinking.
+Ask yourself some questions — what are your objectives and goals, what target personas will be involved, which core messages you’ll promote and on which channels will your campaign live? — to hone your campaign thinking.

 Take the time to also think about who on your team is responsible for what, what you’ll need to contract out (e.g., copywriting, website development, etc.) and what specific content you’ll need to support your campaign.

-At this stage, you should also identify how your campaign will fit within the wider customer journey and experience.
+You should also identify how your campaign will fit within the wider customer journey and experience at this stage.

 Does the campaign target the top or bottom of the marketing funnel?
 How will your audience progress from one stage of the campaign to the next?
 What will your sales team need to do to help connect and accelerate prospects?

 Finally, what will your audiences do once the campaign is over?
-Will they convert or will they take advantage of a new product or feature?
+Will they convert or take advantage of a new product or feature?

 Sit down with your wider marketing and sales teams to walk through these questions and refine your approach.